aee56/RNAseq-analysis/README.md

 ** Note: have not gotten to this yet due to Trimmomatic results not matching

+# Using HTseq

+HTseq was used to align short DNA sequencing reads to the reference genome.

+The HTseq SBATCH script can be found under [scripts](script/HTseq.SBATCH)

 # Results

 Volcano plot is [here](R_volcano_plot_correct.pdf)